ElectricalGang

 Why Is Roku Audio Out of Sync?

-If you suffer from Roku audio sync problem, you should check the hardware and cables.
+If you suffer from a Roku audio sync problem, you should check the hardware and cables.
 If this shows no signs of damage, turn off Volume Mode and Audio Leveling and power cycle the Roku.
 If none of the above works, factory reset the Roku.

 Why is Roku Out of Sync?